-The IDP operators at Allan Hills noted a number of challenges with the new system, most notably with chip transport.
-New barrel tubing was procured and modifications were made to existing tubing in 2020.
-The modifications were successfully tested in an ice well outside of Madison in February 2021.
+The IDP operators at Allan Hills noted several challenges with the new system, most notably with chip transport.
+New outer barrel tubing was procured and modifications were made to existing tubing in 2020.
+The modifications were successfully tested in an ice well outside of Madison in February 2021 and are currently in use on Tunu Glacier in Greenland in June 2022.